Find Nursing Schools

 $4,913 Yearly Tuition & Fees (In-State

-There are 1,769 students at NEO A&M College in total, 1,238 are full-time undergraduates.
-The school has a student-to-faculty ratio of 22 to 1.
+The total student population at Northeastern Oklahoma A&M College is 1,769, which includes 1,238 full-time undergraduates.
+The school has a student-to-faculty ratio of 24 to 1.

-Approximately 33% of the students who attend this school take out loans.
-The typical student loan amount is $5,146 a year.
-The school reports a student loan default rate of 0.8% which is much lower than the average rate of 10.8%!
+40% of NEO A&M College students take out loans to afford college costs.
+The typical student loan amount is $5,368 a year.
+This school’s student loan default rate of 9.3% is close to the national average of 10.8%.

 #15